testdeck/testdeck-site/pages/guide/setup.md

 Testdeck supports Mocha, Jasmine and Jest.

 With some limitations, you can always change the test framework later on.
-The most obvious limitations being the mocking framework and the assertion/expectation framework that you will use, which might or might not be compatible at the API level.
+The most obvious limitations being the mocking framework and the assertion/expectation framework that you will use, which might or might not have a compatible API.

+We have collected an overview of the available assertion/expectation frameworks and also some of the available mocking frameworks, so you can decide which route you will take in order to be able to migrate between test frameworks, provided that this is a valid use case for you.

 {:.toc}
 ## @testdeck/mocha